box-project/box/doc/configuration.md

 [`finder-bin`][finder], [`blacklist`][blacklist].

-If [`directories`][directories] or [`finder`][finder] is set (this includes empty values), Box will no longer try to guess which files should be included or not and will give you full control on it instead.
+If [`directories`][directories] or [`finder`][finder] is set (this includes empty values), Box will no longer try to guess which files should be included or not (unless you [force the auto-discovery][force-autodiscovery]) and will give you full control on it instead.

 **Note:** By default, dev dependencies are excluded for both strategies.
 However if you still which to include a file or directory from a dev dependency, you can do so by adding it via one of the following setting: [`files`][files],